Explainer: Who pays Trump's tariffs, China or U.S. customers and companies?

 (Reuters) - U.S. President Donald Trump says China pays the tariffs he has imposed on $250 billion of Chinese exports to the United States.

 But that is not how tariffs work.
-China’s government and companies in China do not pay tariffs directly.
-Tariffs are a tax on imports.
-They are paid by U.S.-registered firms to U.S. customs for the goods they import into the United States.
+China’s government and companies in China do not pay U.S. tariffs directly.
+Tariffs are a tax on imports and are paid by U.S.-registered firms to U.S. customs when goods enter the United States.

 Importers often pass the costs of tariffs on to customers - manufacturers and consumers in the United States - by raising their prices.
+U.S. business executives and economists say U.S. consumers foot much of the tariff bill.

-U.S. business executives and economists say U.S. consumers foot much of the bill through rising prices.
+White House economic adviser Larry Kudlow has said that both sides suffer with tariffs.

-White House economic adviser Larry Kudlow has acknowledged that “both sides will suffer on this,” contradicting the president.
+The tariff bill will rise further if Trump is unable to make progress on U.S. demands for reform in China when he meets with Chinese President Xi Jinping later this month.
+Trump has said he would impose tariffs on the remaining $300 billion of goods imported from China that are not yet subject to import taxes.

-The tariff bill is set to rise further.
-Trump this month directed U.S. Trade Representative Robert Lighthizer to launch the process of imposing tariffs on the remaining $300 billion of goods from China.
-That includes products ranging from cellphones to baby pacifiers.
+That includes products ranging from cellphones to baby pacifiers, and would mean almost all imports from China would be subject to a 25 percent import tax.

-That would mean almost all imports from China would be subject to a 25 percent import tax.
+A growing number of U.S. companies has warned about the negative impact of the tariffs on American consumers.

-A growing number of U.S. companies has warned about the negative impact of the tariffs on U.S. consumers.
+A wide range of companies this week have told government officials at hearings in Washington that they have few alternatives other than China for producing clothing, electronics and other consumer goods.
+They have said alternatives would cost more, and that the next round of tariffs could wipe out profits and cost jobs.

 Nike Inc and 172 other footwear companies have urged Trump to remove footwear from a list of imports facing a proposed extra 25% tariff, warning the move could cost consumers an additional $7 billion a year.